 When students withdraw from classes they will be given a required move out date from Residence Life.
 Once the finance department receives official notification that the student has moved out and any additional charges that need to be added to the students final term bill, refunds will be calculated based on the following refund policy.

 Refund Policy:

+•

 Withdraw Date Refund

 Two weeks or less 80%

 Between two & three weeks 60%

 Between three & four weeks 40%

-Between four & five weeks 20%

-More than five weeks 0%